- Bike with the kids in tow through medieval Kilkenny

 Take to the waters and visit the Aran Islands today, three rocky isles sitting in the mouth of Galway Bay.
 These wild islands have a history that dates back millennia, as you may notice as you hear the inhabitants speaking their native Gaelic.

-You'll sail to to Inis Oirr, the smallest and easternmost island.
+You and the family will then sail to Inis Oirr, the smallest and easternmost island.
 It's home to Cnoc Raithni, a Bronze Age tumulus; Teampall Choamhán, a half-buried Medieval church; and Caisleán Uí Bhríain, a 16th-century tower built within a Stone Age fort.
 Eat lunch on the island before you return to shore to take in the Cliffs of Moher from below.

 Day 8: County Clare to Dublin